 Scalable drug discovery platform

-Perlara uses a platform of CRISPR-engineered animals (yeast, nematodes, fruit flies and zebrafish) in phenotypic screens to identify orphan drug candidates that reverse disease much faster and cheaper than current approaches.
+Perlara uses a platform of genetically engineered animals (yeast, nematodes, fruit flies and zebrafish) in phenotypic screens to identify orphan drug candidates that reverse disease much faster and cheaper than current approaches.
 Our proof-of-concept diseases are Niemann-Pick type C (NPC), a lysosomal storage disorder first described nearly a century ago, and NGLY1 Deficiency, a metabolic disease related to proteasome-mediated degradation.

 Perlara Platform Science

 Perlara develops precision drug discovery programs for rare genetic diseases.
 We engineer model organisms to express patient mutations for use in industrial-scale, organism-based phenotypic screens,

 All animals sit on the same branch of the evolutionary tree and share thousands of genes.
 Many of these ancient genes are unchanged at the DNA level despite a billion years of evolution.